Robert F. Lopez: Biography

 Lopez served as an ensign aboard the USS Thetis during a voyage of exploration around Alaska in 1888–89.
 Lopez Point on Herschel Island was named in his honor by the commander of Thetis, Charles Stockton.

 The highlight of his 32-year naval career, was his service under Admiral Dewey's command at the first major engagement of the Spanish–American War, the Battle of Manila Bay in 1898.

-Shortly after the war ended, Lopez became a plankowner of the torpedo boat USS Rowan (TB-8) when she was commissioned on 1 April 1899.
+Shortly after the war ended, Lopez became a plankowner of the torpedo boat USS Rowan (TB-8) when it was commissioned on 1 April 1899.

 Following his assignment to Rowan, Lopez commanded the destroyer Preble (DD-12) from 1904 to 1906.

 Captain Lopez's last posting before retirement was as senior member of a naval board which conducted a general survey of vessels on the Pacific coast.
 He retired as a Commodore (Rear Admiral) in 1911.

 Upon America's entry into World War I in 1917, Lopez was recalled to duty as acting commandant of the Mare Island Naval Shipyard, located northeast of San Francisco.

 Commodore Lopez died in Alameda, California after a year's illness at the age of 77.